RenderKit/ospray/doc/api.md

   float  height  size of the camera's image plane in y, in world coordinates float  aspect  ratio of width by height of the frame
   ------ ------- ------------------------------------------------------------
-  : Addtional parameters accepted by the orthographic camera.
+  : Additional parameters accepted by the orthographic camera.

 For convenience the size of the camera sensor, and thus the extent of the scene that is captured in the image, can be controlled with the